aus10powell/aus10powell.github.io/_posts/2023-02-01-TwitterAccounts.markdown

   * added tweepy integration for returning specific tweets along with javascript callbacks.
   * TODO:
-    * Reformate generate a reply...it doesn't make sense to be at the top -->
+    * Reformate generate a reply...it doesn't make sense to be at the top

+* 05/20/22
+  * Completed refactoring of some old summarization and examples.ipynb code
+  * Verified that additional information and metrics can be pulled for the tweets -->